lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 Additionally, as you might already know, [SharpHound](https://github.com/BloodHoundAD/SharpHound) (The data collector for BloodHound) is extremely signatured by various security mechanisms.
 I am aware that the signatures and the behavioral detections can be bypassed but sometimes its not a trivial process.
 For Instance, it is possible to land into an environment that is extremely well network segmented, so that you cannot get a C2 implant to run and you should rely on some kind of workarounds such as bind shells on specific ports, which not all C2 framework actually supports.
 Additionally, its possible that the network is restricted in such way, that you cannot just execute the python collector.
 On top of that, if the segmentation is combined with enforced endpoint protection, it can become even more challenging.
 This just makes the things more complicated and can effectively lose a day or two into just getting the basic AD enumeration.

 On the other hand, Adalanche is a tool that can work as both a collector and a visualizer at the same time, while it is extremely evasive.
-Imagining the previous restricted scenario, if Adalanche is execute from a compromised machine, or from one which has network access to the LDAP server,  it is less likely to get detected and blocked.
+Imagining the previous restricted scenario, if Adalanche is execute from a compromised machine with network access to the LDAP server,  it is less likely to get detected and blocked.

 !!!
+When operating from C2 framework, the Adalanche binary can be executed with any PE-execution module, if your C2 supports such!
 !!!

+[BIG DISCLAIMER]
+I am aware that there are always various workarounds for all scenarios.
+The goal of this blog is not to question them, but to discuss and analyze the Adalanche tool.

-So, let's get an idea of what it actually looks like.
+Now, let's get an idea of what Adalanche actually looks like.

 ## Adalanche Overview

 Adalanche is go-written tool for collecting and analyzing data from Active Directory.
-It is capable of extracting potential attack vectors such as [unconstrained delegation](https://lsecqt.github.io/Red-Teaming-Army/active-directory/unleashing-the-power-of-unconstrained-delegation/), outdated servers, users with administrative privileges and more.
+It is capable of extracting potential attack vectors such as [unconstrained delegation](https://lsecqt.github.io/Red-Teaming-Army/active-directory/unleashing-the-power-of-unconstrained-delegation/), ESC1, outdated servers, users with administrative privileges and more.
 It is extremely fast and compatible with each modern Operating System (OS).

 One of the coolest features about Adalanche is that it is self-sufficient, which means, you do not need:
 - Database (like Neo4j)